-For any month that you are eligible to take the HCTC, you can include premiums paid for a qualifying family member for that eligible coverage month if all of the following statements were true as of the first day of that eligible coverage month.
+For any month that you are eligible to take the HCTC, you can include premiums paid for a qualifying family member for that eligible coverage month if the all of the following statements were true for the QFM as of the first day of that eligible coverage month.

-- The qualifying family member was covered by qualified health insurance coverage for which you paid some or all of the premiums.
+- Covered by qualified health insurance coverage for which you paid some or all of the premiums.
 You and your qualifying family member don’t have to be covered by the same coverage.

-- The qualifying family member wasn’t enrolled in Medicare Part A, B, or C.
+- Not enrolled in Medicare Part A, B, or C.

-- The qualifying family member wasn’t enrolled in Medicaid or the Children’s Health Insurance Program (CHIP).
+- Not enrolled in Medicaid or the Children’s Health Insurance Program (CHIP).

-- The qualifying family member wasn’t enrolled in the Federal Employees Health Benefits Program (FEHBP) or eligible to receive benefits under the U.S. military health system (TRICARE).
+- Not enrolled in the Federal Employees Health Benefits Program (FEHBP) or eligible to receive benefits under the U.S. military health system (TRICARE).

-- The qualifying family member wasn’t covered by, or eligible for coverage under, any employer-sponsored health insurance coverage as described in the instructions for Line 1, later.
+- Not covered by, or eligible for coverage under, any employer-sponsored health insurance coverage as described in the instructions for Form 8885, Line 1.

-There were no changes to this rule.
-You can receive the HCTC for the health plan premiums of your qualified family members for up to 24 months from the month you enroll in Medicare, or until the coverage month begins in or after January 2020, whichever comes first.
+You can receive the HCTC for the health plan premiums of your QFM’s for up to 24 months from the month you enroll in Medicare.